 And free labor?
-Just what this frugal girl dreams of!
+Just amen.

 We didn't get the "totally before" shot, but imagine this without the hoses, leaves, or cardboard.
 Just a lot of weedy grass and flower beds, three full size standard apple trees the previous owner planted 10 feet apart (what were they thinking??), and a rusty old clothes "tree" dryer.